Buxa Tiger Reserve

 This is a small village with great views of Dooars further 2 km trek from Buxa Fort.
 The village is on top of a hill overlooking Dooars plains and the forest.
 There are 3 / 4 Dukpa homestays available here.

-Raimatang is a small village on the western fringe of Buxa Tiger Reserve.
+Raimatang is a small village on the western fringe of the Buxa Tiger Reserve.
 To reach here you have to travel through Kalchini and then through some of the largest tea gardens of Dooars such as Kalchini Tea Garden and Chuapara Tea Garden.
 At the last stage of your journey, you have to drive through the riverbed and cross the river, small vehicles would find it difficult to negotiate the riverbed which is full of boulders.
 During the rainy season, the vehicles cannot cross the river and Raimatang may remain disconnected from the rest of the world for months.
-Raimatang is as secluded as it gets, it is surrounded by deep forests where you can go on foot as well as on vehicle safari.
+Raimatang is as secluded as it gets, it is surrounded by deep forests where you can go on foot as well as on a vehicle safari.
 There are watchtowers and elephant sighting apart from other animals is quite common.
 The area is also popular for butterflies which can be seen in thousands on the riverbed.

 This is a tourist spot on the eastern side of Buxa, there is a small rivulet originating from the forests of Buxa.
 Sikiajhora stream is where you are taken inside the forest on a country boat through a narrow channel.
 It is an exciting and thrilling experience.
 Sighting of birds, reptiles and occasional larger wildlife is also common.
 Sikiajhora is about 15 km from Rajabhatkhawa.

 Treks in Buxa